-- When we are reviewing your appeal, we take a careful look at all of the information.
-We check to see if we were following all the rules when we said no to your request. - We will gather more information if needed, possibly contacting you or your doctor.
+- When we are reviewing your appeal, we take a careful look at all the information.
+We check to see if we were following all the rules when we said no to your request. - We'll gather more information if needed and may contact you or your doctor.